MicrosoftDocs/appcenter-docs/docs/push/pushapi.md

 # API for Push Notifications

 App Center follows the philosophy of API-first.
 You can expect API support for everything you see in the portal.
-We have a [swagger](https://openapi.appcenter.ms) as well as documentation on how to get stared with our [APIs](~/api-docs/index.md).
+We have a [swagger](https://openapi.appcenter.ms) as well as documentation on [how to get started with our APIs](~/api-docs/index.md).

 ## Push API